-AFM images of DNA molecules deposited with this technique on a carbon coated platinum surface are shown on Fig. 10.
+AFM images of DNA molecules deposited with this technique on a carbon coated platinum surface are shown in Fig. 10.
 The extension of molecule depends on the number of active binding sites created during the glow discharge, the incubation time before rinsing and on the water flow rate.
-Since all these parameters are hard to fix in a reproducible way, sometimes molecules are more collapsed onto themselves (Fig. 10.a) and sometimes they are more extended (Fig. 10.c).
+Since all these parameters are hard to fix in a reproducible way, sometimes molecules are more collapsed onto themselves (Fig. 10(a)) and sometimes they are more extended (Fig. 10(c)).
 However binding and orientation of the molecule (in the range suggested by the different cases of Fig. 10) was reproducible with this technique.

 Now all ingredients are assembled to deposit DNA molecules across an insulating gap using the pentylamine technique.
-We have done this with electrodes produced with both electron beam lithography and focused ion beam etching (this technique was also used in [12] and will be described further on in Section V).
-A cross section of the material layers constituting electrodes and the gap is sketched on Fig. 11, this structure is similar for both electron-and ion beam processed samples.
+We have done this with electrodes produced with both electron beam lithography and focused ion beam etching (this technique was also used in [12] and will be described further on in Section 6).
+A cross section of the material layers constituting electrodes and the gap is sketched in Fig. 11, this structure is similar for both electron/and ion beam processed samples.
 The width of the gaps for these samples was between 100 and 400 nm.
-Molecules crossing the gap are clearly visible in Fig. 12 however all the gaps where we deposited molecules always remained insulating with resistances larger than Giga-Ohms despite presence of carbon and pentylamine layers.
-In order to verify that the surface of the electrodes is not insulating due to the formation of an oxide layer or due to organic contamination we have deposited HIPCO single wall carbon nanotubes (SWNT) from a dichloroethane solution across the electrodes.
-The resistance of the junction then dropped to values of the order of 100 kOhms suggesting that our electrodes were clean enough to make contacts to nanonotubes.
-However we will argue in the next sections that the electrodes were probably covered by an insulating pentylamine layer during deposition of DNA molecules.
-The organic solvent of the SWNT may have cleaned the electrode surface thereby allowing the formation of an electrical contact.
+Molecules crossing the gap are clearly visible in Fig. 12 however all the gaps where we deposited molecules always remained insulating with resistances larger than giga-ohms despite presence of carbon and pentylamine layers.
+In order to verify that the surface of the electrodes is not insulating due to the formation of an oxide layer or due to organic contamination we have deposited HIPCO single